 I had the great privilege to work for a number of years as the Managing Director of Samuel French, the renowned play publishers and theatrical licensing agent.
-I was lucky enough to be able to read plays and go the theatre and call it work.
+I was lucky enough to be able to read plays and go to the theatre, and call it work.
 One of the most rewarding parts of my job was the time spent talking in depth with writers, directors, agents, and colleagues about plays.
 We talked endlessly about plays.

 The idea for The Play Podcast is to continue those conversations.
-To talk in more depth about a play than you will find in the reviews of a single production.
+To talk in depth about a play, more than you will find in the reviews of a single production.
 To look at the origins of the play, its plot, themes, characters, and structure.
 To consider it in the context of the playwright’s life and times, its place in the dramatic canon, and its current and enduring relevance.

 Each episode focuses on a single play, or perhaps very occasionally two, to talk about for up to an hour with one or more of our expert guests.
 We will often choose a play that is live on stage somewhere in the UK, which gives us and listeners the added opportunity to see and review a current production.
 This is not a review show though, because we are interested in the play itself.
 We want you to enjoy listening whether or not you are able to see a particular production, and whenever you find us.

 Please feel free to contact us at firstname.lastname@example.org with your comments on our conversations, and with suggestions about plays that you recommend that we could explore on the podcast.

 You can email us at email@example.com